orbeon/orbeon-forms-doc/configuration/troubleshooting/database-logging.md

-# Relational database logging
+# Relational Database Logging

 <!-- toc -->

 ## Introduction

 In case of issues when using Orbeon Forms with a relational database, you might want to see what's happening between Orbeon Forms and said database.
 We have found that [log4jdbc](https://github.com/arthurblake/log4jdbc) is a useful tool for troubleshooting this scenario.

 ## Configuration